Health Information and Tools > Patient Care Handouts > Preventing Falls: Care Instructions

 Make your home safer.

-• Remove rugs, cords, clutter, and furniture from walkways.
+• Remove rugs, cords, clutter, and furniture from walkways and stairs.

 • Keep your house well lit.
 Use night-lights in hallways and bathrooms.